Remgax/Remgax/README.md

 ## About Me

 I’m a **Software Developer & DevOps Engineer** with **8+ years of experience** in backend development, automation, and infrastructure management.
-I specialise in **PHP (Laravel, Symfony), Bash, Docker, and SQL databases** (Oracle, PostgreSQL, MySQL), with strong experience in Linux server environments, CI/CD pipelines, and DevOps practices.
+I specialise in **PHP (Symfony), Bash, Docker, and SQL databases** (Oracle, PostgreSQL, MySQL), with strong experience in Linux server environments, CI/CD pipelines, and DevOps practices.

 I have worked primarily in **public sector and EU-funded projects**, delivering scalable, maintainable solutions, automating workflows, and supporting full lifecycle software delivery.
 I enjoy collaborating across cross-functional teams and contributing to long-term institutional IT operations.